by Krystle Orlando October 11, 2020 6 min read

 Thyroid imbalances can also begin after childbirth, which is already an extremely vulnerable time for a new mother.
 Caring for a new baby is a tiring job, and a mother suffering from excessive fatigue may find it even more difficult to tend to her child's needs.

-Low thyroid can also result from prolonged dieting or intense exercise regimens.
-Looking at your thyroid is a particularly good idea if you've been leading a healthy lifestyle but just cannot seem to lose weight.
+Low thyroid can also result from prolonged low calorie diets or intense exercise regimens.
+Looking at your thyroid is a particularly good idea if you've been leading a healthy lifestyle but just cannot seem to lose weight or keep it off.

 Once a thyroid imbalance takes hold, it can lead to profound fatigue and loss of motivation.
 This can negatively affect your ability to reach personal goals and to be present in your relationships.
-People with long-term thyroid imbalance may have difficulty with daily responsibilities, leading to an inability to stay employed and provide for themselves.
+People with long-term thyroid imbalances may have difficulty with daily responsibilities making life increasingly challenging.

 Prolonged stress on the body can exacerbate thyroid issues.
 This stress could be caused by issues at work, in relationships or demands on your body such as infection, toxins or overexertion.